Zarser/Halloween-Slot/README.md

 - **Assets**:
   - Images of symbols are stored in the `assets/images` folder and imported into the components for display.

+### Attributions
+- Symbols is from FlatIcon.
+- All sounds if from free licens of youtube.

 ## Installation